Making the UK greener, one house at a time

 Research estimates a 1-5% loss in marine ecosystem services due to plastic pollution.
 This reduction equals a loss of about £375 billion to £1.875 trillion annually.

-In the United States alone, plastic pollution led to a loss of £191 million in revenue in 2018.
+In the United States alone, plastic pollution led to a revenue loss of £191 million in 2018.
 Polluted waters can cause real estate prices to drop by 25%.

 According to the United Nations, at least 800 species worldwide are affected by marine debris, and 80 per cent of that litter is plastic.
 It is estimated that up to 13 million metric tons of plastic are in the ocean each year.